Skip to Main Content

 This will find sources that include either word, so you'll see more results than by searching for just one keyword.

 Use the “QUOTES” strategy to search for several words in a phrase.
+Also known as PHRASE SEARCHING.

 "social media"